Salsa Verde Burgers with Fontina Watermelon and Basil, vibrant twist on classic American comfort food.

 - Salt and pepper

-- Preheat the grill to high heat.
-Portion and form the ground beef into six hamburger patties, making an indention in the centers.
+Preheat the grill to high heat.
+Portion and form the ground beef into six hamburger patties, making an indentation in the centers.
 Salt and pepper both sides of the patties.

 - Slice the watermelon into 1/3 inch slices.
 Use a biscuit cutter to cut watermelon circles.